jonluca/jonlu.ca/README.md

-# jonluca.me
+# Personal Site

-This is the source code for https://jonluca.me.
-Originally inspired by [HTML5UP!](https://html5up.net)
+This is the code for https://jonlu.ca, my personal site.